jonathanwd/github_demo/README.md

 * Save the Volatility zip file onto the VM and extract its contents.

 ## Obtain Memory Image Using DumpIt
-* You can download the DumpIt executable from https://github.com/thimbleweed/All-In-USB/tree/master/utilities/DumpIt
+* Download the DumpIt executable from https://github.com/thimbleweed/All-In-USB/tree/master/utilities/DumpIt
 * Open a command prompt on the VM.
 * Navigate to the folder containing "DumpIt.exe".
 * Run DumpIt: `DumpIt.exe`.
 Dumpit will produce a memory image with a name similar to the Virtal Machine name (for example "IE8WIN7-20200116-184345.raw") but has been renamed to "image.dmp" in the examples below.